Mobile Marketing Automation Explained

 Communicating over these channels without a mobile marketing automation platform is complex, not to mention prone to error.
 Why?
 Each channel has its own content restrictions and different delivery methods.
 New channels pop up all the time and communication requirements change each year as new devices and operating system versions are released.
 Requirements also vary across devices.
 An in-app message sent to an Android device, for example, has completely different requirements from an in-app message sent to an iOS device.

 In addition to the technical complexity of simply sending messages, mobile messaging is more interactive and personalized than a lot of traditional channels.
 For example, you can send an interactive push notification with “yes” and “no” buttons that let a recipient respond with their specified answer.
-Or you might send a mobile wallet pass via Apple Wallet and Android Pay that is delivered once, then refreshed when the data source updates.
+Or you might send a mobile wallet pass via Apple Wallet and Google Pay (formerly Android Pay / Google Wallet) that is delivered once, then refreshed when the data source updates.

 On its most basic level, mobile marketing automation software handles all this complexity, so you can focus on creating great content.
 Instead of asking a team of engineers to handle the intricacies of Android or iOS push notification services, you can compose your message, set parameters for its delivery and send it off.